 Most counties now have a program where you get notified if a change has been made to your deed, so if someone tries to remove you from your deed without your knowledge, you will receive a notice through the mail informing you of the change.

-In exceptional circumstances, a person can be removed from the deed without his consent, typically through a court order.
-Below is a list of situations where someone can be removed from the deed without his consent.
+In exceptional circumstances, a person can be removed from a deed without his consent, typically through a court order.
+Below is a list of situations where someone can be removed from a deed without his consent.
 In all instances, a court order is required except for seizure due to non-payment of taxes.
 Still, the owner has the right to be notified of the legal proceedings and to defend his case before the court or the Internal Revenue Service:

 - Seizure by the government for non-payment of taxes